babakfp/mdx-svelte/README.md

 This library is useful when you want to display markdown content on a web page.

 > [!IMPORTANT]
-> This library is meant to be using in a SvelteKit project.
+> This library is built to be used in a SvelteKit project.

 ## What motivated me to create this?